Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

-Importantly, we do not need the action of $\C^*$ in the definition of $C_\la$, which is entirely local.
+Importantly, we do not need the action of $\C^*$ in the definition of $C_\la$, and it is entirely local.
 It can be extended to more general isolated surface singularity, not only quasi-homogeneous.
-An explicit parametrization of the corresponding cells is not expected, but the direct calculations follow the same lines as for $\C[[x,y]]$ and are doable for relatively simple surface singularities.
+An explicit parametrization of the corresponding cells can be involved, but the direct calculations follow the same lines as for $\C[[x,y]]$ and are doable for relatively simple surface singularities.
 0.2cm

 Using the smoothness of $H\!ilb^{(n)}(\C^2)$ (J.~Fogarty) and considering its tangent space at $I_\la$, the general result of A.~Bialynicki-Birula \cite{BB} gives that $Gr_\la$ is an affine space.
 Here the definition of $I^0$ via the action of $\C^*$ is used; this action can be calculated explicitly in the tangent space at $I_\la$.
 For instance, it gives that the dimension of $Gr_\la$ is $n+m(\la)$, where $m(\la)=m_1$.
-See \cite{ES}, Theorem 1.1, ($iii$), and also \cite{Nak1,Nak2,MO} for different aspects and generalizations. \vfil
+See \cite{ES}, Theorem 1.1, ($iii$), \cite{CV}, Theorem 3.3 ($i=2$), and also \cite{Nak1,Nak2,MO} for different aspects and generalizations.
+Note that the embedding $C_\la \hookrightarrow Gr_\la$ is from the space of dimension $n-\ell(\la)$ to the one of dimension $n+m(\la)$.